JonF12/DotNetHtmxTemplate/README.md

 ## Usage

-Start the API locally by running, or start it in visual studio with IIS
+Start the API locally by running the code below, or start it in visual studio with IIS

 ```bash
 dotnet run